lvjhn/demo-package-python/README.md

 # DEMO-PACKAGE-PYTHON
-This is a sample package which follows the instructions for publishing a Python package to PyPI.
+This sample package follows the instructions for publishing a Python package in PyPI.

 This repository can be used as a template for building packages.
 See section `Reusing as Template` for more info on how.